benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-Inside this task, we create a H2 database:
+Inside this task, we create an H2 database:

 ```groovy
 import java.sql.Connection